Employer of Record

 In Peru, employment termination is governed by Legislative Decree No. 728, or the Labour Productivity and Competitiveness Law (Supreme Decree No. 003-97-TR), which outlines specific grounds for ending an employment contract.
 Termination may occur for various reasons:

-- Collective Dismissal: Employers may dismiss groups of employees for objective reasons, such as financial distress, technological or structural adjustments, or unforeseen events, provided these terminations are pre-approved by the Labor Administrative Authority.
-In cases of economic hardship, Supreme Decree No. 013-2014-TR specifies that three consecutive quarters of negative financial performance or substantial loss could justify such a dismissal, requiring an audit report from an authorized agency.
+• Collective Dismissal: Employers may dismiss groups of employees for objective reasons, such as financial distress, technological or structural adjustments, or unforeseen events, provided these terminations are processed in accordance with the applicable administrative labor procedures.

 Severance Pay